Galilee Fishermen: “Harvesting the Sea”

 After World War II, the team of Al Ferrugiaro, Edwin “Nick” Woolley, Harold “Skeets” Peterson (a borough commissioner), and Ed Koch got into the fish trade and ran a successful Wesley Street business up until 1983.

-Arthur Peterson, Sr. started the Shrewsbury Fishery in the late 1920s and operated it until 1960.
+Arthur Petersen, Sr. started the Shrewsbury Fishery in the late 1920s and operated it until 1960.
 Born in Norway in 1903, he came to Monmouth Beach in 1928.
 A man known for his work ethic and good business sense, he owned much of the land in Galilee for many years.

 The fish business was tough in more ways than one.
 Through the years, according to a New York Times report, the influence of organized crime at Fulton was never far away.
 And right here in Monmouth Beach the hijacking of a NYC-bound fish truck was occasional (once at gun-point).